The Australian Federal Budget was handed down Tuesday, 9th May 2023, by the Treasurer Dr Jim Chalmers

 - For the 2023-24 year a 20% tax deduction for eligible assets supporting electrification and more efficient use of energy, is to be available to businesses with a turnover of less than $50 million

-- Incentives for build to rent projects through an increase of the capital works tax deduction (Div 43) rate from 2.5% to 4% per year (where construction commences after 9 May 2023)
+- Incentives for build to rent projects through an increase of the capital works tax deduction (Div 43) rate from 2.5% to 4% per year (where construction commences after 9 May 2023).
+For more information about build to rent projects in Australia see here and here.

 - The final withholding tax rate for MIT investments will be reduced from 30% to 15%.